wbsoft/parce/docs/source/deflanguage.rst

 After the pattern, one action and zero or more target items are expected to be in a normal rule.
 When you put items in a rule that inherit from :class:`~parce.rule.DynamicItem`, those are replaced during parsing by the lexicon, based on the match object or the matched text.
+This is done by supplying a predicate function that chooses the replacement(s) from a given set of itemlists (which can contain zero or more items).

-One dynamic rule item can yield multiple items, e.g. an action and a target.
+So one dynamic rule item can yield multiple items, for example an action and a target.
 Dynamic items can be nested.

 There are a few convenient functions to create dynamic actions and/or targets: